SHOT ROCK (Au) Nova Scotia

-- identified several other areas anomalous in gold and/or pathfinder elements often associated with epithermal systems.
+- identified several other areas anomalous in gold and/or pathfinder elements associated with epithermal systems.

-Prospecting in the Highway Zone to follow-up on the gold-anomalous stream sediment samples identified a number of angular float samples of quartz vein material exhibiting classic low sulphidation epithermal textures including colloform and crustiform banding, bladed carbonate, comb textured quartz with jasper infilling and brecciated colloform chalcedonic quartz with japer fragments and selvages.
+Prospecting in the Highway Zone to follow-up on the gold-anomalous stream sediment samples first identified a number of angular float samples of quartz vein material exhibiting classic low sulphidation epithermal textures.
+These included colloform and crustiform banding, bladed carbonate, comb textured quartz with jasper infilling and brecciated colloform chalcedonic quartz with japer fragments and selvages.
 Many of the rock samples of quartz vein material from the area returned anomalous gold assays (>25 ppb) with a high of 3.3 g/t Au.
-Further prospecting led to the discovery large 0.5 meter wide, colloform banded quartz veins in outcrop and zones of stockwork-style epithermal quartz veins.
-Samples from the stockwork outcrop assayed up to 0.95 g/t Au.

-The oldest rocks found within the Property are part of the Late Neoproterozoic Georgeville Group, including units from the Keppoch and James River formations.
-The Keppoch formation is composed mainly of rhyolitic to dacitic tuffs and flows while the James River formation in this area is mostly represented by laminated cherty siltstones and sandstones.
+The oldest rocks found within the Property are part of the Late Neoproterozoic Georgeville Group, including units from the Keppoch (rhyolites and dacites) and James River formations (sandstone and siltstones).
 The late Neoproterozoic Bears Brook formation overlies the Georgeville Group formations in what appears to be a somewhat conformable contact, at least within the area of the Property.

 About Epithermal Gold